 If an attendee begins to feel unwell during a meeting they must leave immediately.
 ReadingAS reserves the right to refuse entry if it is suspected that an attendee is showing symptoms of COVID-19 or are subject to quarantine or self-isolation.

 Control at the door.

 Reading AS will be responsible for keeping a list of all attendees at the meeting to enable the track and trace procedure to be followed.
-This will necessitate taking names and contact numbers at the door and leaving the list for hall management, or Reading AS, to handle track and trace enquiries – information will be destroyed after two months.
+This will necessitate taking names and contact numbers at the door and leaving the list for hall management, or Reading AS, to handle track and trace enquiries.

 Reading AS must inform the hall manager if we know of any attendees in our group who have symptoms of COVID-19 or have tested positive to the virus after using the hall.